jaimetur/PhotoMigrator/help/01-command-line-interface.md

 -fnAlbums    ; --foldername-albums <ALBUMS_FOLDER>
                Specify the folder name to store all your processed photos associated to any Album.
 -fnNoAlbums  ; --foldername-no-albums <NO_ALBUMS_FOLDER>
+               Specify the cloud/local-library folder name for assets without album association (default: No_Albums).
+-fnAllPhotos ; --foldername-all-photos <ALL_PHOTOS_FOLDER>
-               Specify the folder name to store all your processed photos (including those associated to Albums).
+               Specify the Takeout master-library folder name containing all assets (default: ALL_PHOTOS).
 -fnLogs      ; --foldername-logs <LOG_FOLDER>
                Specify the folder name to save the execution Logs.
 -fnDuplicat  ; --foldername-duplicates-output <DUPLICATES_OUTPUT_FOLDER>